bwann/tcollector/README.md

   Collects up/downstream channel information from a Motorola/Arris cable modem.
 May be sort of brittle since I only have one model to test with.

+  * Screenshot of modem status page: arris_modem_status_example.png
+  * Poor man's cablemodem dashboard example: arris_modem_tcollector_example.png

 `collectors/0/ina219_power.py` -
   Recording electrical current/voltage values via i2c and Adafruit INA219
   modules.
 Example, with Raspberry Pi for solar power logging.

 `collectors/0/smartlinc_imeter.py` -
-  Grab watt information from Insteon iMeters via the web interface of SmartLinc controllers and put into TSD
+  Grab watt information from Insteon iMeters via the web interface of SmartLinc controllers and put into TSD.
+I've since moved on to Ubiquiti's mPower kit.

   (This is also my first from-scratch python script after a decade of perl!)

+  * Screenshot of iMeter power charts: martlinc-imeter-tcollector-example.png

 `collectors/0/smartctl_stat.py` -
   SMART data collector